 Go Get Your Tools

-Now that you have the instructions for making a mud kitchen, go get your tools and get started.
+Now that you have the instructions to make a mud kitchen, go get your tools and get started.
 Make the kitchen when your kids are not around and surprise them.
 They will be delighted for an excuse to play in the mud.
 Just don’t forget to remind them to keep the mud out of the house!
 Yuck!

 Here is a quick recap of how to make a mud kitchen: